bgd-labs/aave-proposals-v3/src/20240923_AaveV3EthereumLido_SetACIAsEmissionManagerForWstETH/SetACIAsEmissionManagerForWstETH.md

 To extend Lido Instance growth, the ACI proposes setting its multisig as the emission manager for wstETH on the Lido instance.
 This is meant to kickstart a wstETH supply incentives program to prepare the ground for Liquid e-mode with LRTs on this instance.

-This AIP also seek to whitelist the ACI for tBTC on the Aave V3 Ethereum main instance to kickstart this asset growth.
+This AIP also seeks to whitelist the ACI for tBTC on the Aave V3 Ethereum main instance to kickstart this asset growth.

 ## Specification